oykur/EIF-Extraction-Kit/README.md

    - Is the firing rate is between 1-15 Hz?
 If not change the alfa and experiment number, run the simulation again
    - Are the error for the fit and parameters smaller then 0.05?
 If not, use Recalculate_Parameters.py and calculate again by changing the membrane potential interval.
 Find the best fit from with smallest error rate and save the graphs and outputs.
+   - If you want to see the plots, uncomment the lines for plotting inside EIF_Extraction_Faster.py.
+Also, inside the Recalculate_Parameters.py

 Files In This Kit: